cheec/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have very fast runtime and performance.
+6. Should be able to merge AddressBook to Google Contacts.
+7. Should have basic encryption to keep AddressBook secure.

 ## Appendix D : Glossary